 - Put viewers at the very heart of the story

 - Stir up stronger emotions, due to a more memorable and intense experience than traditional media

 - Provide the full impact of surroundings with full 360-degree views

-Virtual Reality for Training and Testing
+VR for Training and Testing

 Training videos offer another way to use virtual reality technology for awesome results.
 VR training videos can include yet go far beyond car mechanics and electrical wiring projects.
 They can be used to provide driving or flight training without the hazard of putting novices behind the controls.
-They can also be used to help doctors learn complicated surgical procedures without a risk to patients.
+They can also be used to help doctors learn complicated surgical procedures without risk to patients.

-Mercedes created an app that lets you test drive its E-Class.
+Mercedes created an app that lets you test-drive its E-Class.
 While it’s technically a marketing video, it does give you an idea of what a VR driving video could look like.
 Below is the VR test drive video and be sure to grab the screen to change the view as you go along.